Kling O3 and Kling 3.0 Review: Tests, Prompts & Comparison

 What is the difference between Kling O3 and Kling 3.0?

 Kling O3 (Video 3.0 Omni) is built for reference-led workflows.
 It includes Reference-to-Video (R2V), supports 4K image output, and accepts up to 10 reference images for image generation.
 Kling 3.0 (Video 3.0) is the simpler, prompt-first option at a lower credit cost.
-Both share the same T2V, I2V, and Transition capabilities.
+Both share T2V, I2V, and Transition capabilities.

 How does Reference-to-Video (R2V) work?